souvikcseiitk/sign_calc/README.md

 * Made in Windows-10
 * Version of python used: Python 3.12.3
 * Please enable internet access so that the images in the notebook can load properly.
+* Block Camera by Hand to stop the App & Evaluate the answer on screen
+* Do not let your face come in the camera screen, otherwise auto brightness/contrast will over-brighten the fingers, giving poor accuracy

   *****************************************************************************************************************************************